-Executive Constantine prioritized new investments to implement the County's anti-racism agenda and improve community engagement in the 2021-2022 Proposed Budget, despite the economic difficulties facing the County.
+Executive Constantine and the Council prioritized new investments to implement the County's antiracism agenda and improve community engagement in the 2021 -2022 Adopted Budget, despite the economic difficulties facing the County.
 This is consistent with the declaration that Racism is a Public Health Crisis issued in the summer of 2020.
 Most of these investments are funded from the General Fund.
-Figure 18 summarizes the programs proposed as part of this commitment, which are grouped into five categories.
+Figure 18 summarizes the programs adopted as part of this commitment, which are grouped into four categories.

 The first group of investments are programs to reduce the racial inequities in the criminal legal system.
-These include diverting lower-risk juvenile and adult cases from the legal system to community-based alternatives (including restitution for victims), working with the Sheriff's Office and communities to design programs that would supplement KCSO
+These include diverting lower-risk juvenile and adult cases from the legal system to community-based alternatives (including restitution for victims), working with the Sheriff's Office and communities to design programs that would

-Anti-Racism and Community Support Investments Figure 18

-Systemic Changes

-Restorative community pathways juvenile diversion First felony diversion Public safety alternative in urban UKC Jail diversion and reentry hub in KCCF Juvenile facility master plan \$ \$ \$ \$ 6,226,000 2,500,000 500,000 1,350,000 550,000

-Investing in Community

-Record vacation and LFO relief \$ 2,800,000

-Community programs to repair harm \$ 1,350,000

-Community-centered advisory board in UKC \$ 450,000

-Regional gun violence response \$ 600,000

-Capital Investment in Community

-Capital projects selected by community in UKC \$ 10,000,000

-Contribution to community center in Skyway \$ 10,000,000

-Facility to support community based programs \$ 10,000,000

-Green projects and green jobs \$ 20,000,000

-Community Engagement

-CBO capacity building \$ 1,500,000

-Community engagement model \$ 2,590,000

-KC.gov translation program \$ 1,000,000

-Supporting BIPOC Employees

-Equity and Inclusion mangers \$ 387,000

-Affinity group support Equity based system and policy consulting for agencies \$ 400,000 253,000

-NOTE: "UKC" is unincorporated King County.
+Anti-Racism and Community Support Investments Figure 18 Systemic Changes Restorative community pathways youth diversion \$ 6,226,000 Public Safety alternative in UKC Facilitation \$ 250,000 Public Safety alternative in UKC Implementation (reserve) \$ 500,000 Jail diversion and reentry hub in KCCF (reserve) \$ 1,350,000 Implement adult diversion (reserve) \$ 2,500,000 Investing in Community Record Expungement and Legal Financial Obligation relief \$ 2,800,000 Program designed by community to repair harm \$ 1,350,000 Community-centered advisory board in UKC \$ 450,000 CIP participatory budgeting in Urban UKC \$10,000,000 Contribution to community center in Skyway \$10,000,000 Facility to support community based programs (pending) \$10,000,000 Green projects and green jobs (pending) \$20,000,000 Community Engagement CBO Capacity building \$ 1,500,000 Community engagement model (partial reserve) \$ 2,590,000 Translation program \$ 1,000,000 Supporting BIPOC Employees Equity and Inclusion mangers \$ 387,000 BIPOC Centered Organizational Transformation \$ 400,000 Equity based system and policy consulting for agencies \$ 253,000 Note: "UKC" is Unincorporated King County supplement KCSO deputies in responses in urban unincorporated areas, and building and operating a unit in the King County Correctional Facility that would divert people from jail into a location that provides behavioral health and reentry services.